Lay3rLabs/wavs-safe/README.md

 forge script script/WavsSafeModule.s.sol:Deploy --rpc-url http://localhost:8545 --broadcast
 ```

 This will deploy both the WavsSafeModule, Trigger, and MockUSDC contracts, and write their addresses to a JSON file in the `.docker/module_deployments.json` path.
-The Trigger contract is meant to serve as an example, this agent could be triggered by other smart contract events.
+The Trigger contract is meant to serve as an example; this agent could be triggered by other smart contract events.

 ### Deploy service component